tykiww/tykiww.github.io/_posts/2017-05-05-phylogenetic-trees.md

 } #1st
 ```

 Next, is a function that takes the table and creates a matrix that returns the correlating values of each row.
-Probably could have done it simpler, but I just hard-coded it.
-Also, I found out for the first time that I did not need curly brackets to complete a for loop..
-Just shows my inexperience.
-Go figure.
+Probably could have done it simpler, but it was just hard-coded.

 ```r
 Relationship <- function(table) {